Peer Advising Leadership (PAL) Program

 - Work on-campus during the summer months (May-August) under the leadership of the Director.

-- All PACs have previous experience as PALs and are paid a $2000 stipend (split between 2 semesters).
+- All PACs have previous experience as PALs and are paid a $4,500 stipend over the year.

 Peer Advising Leaders (PALs)